Iolite: Properties, Facts and Photos

 Iolite, which is the gemstone variety of the mineral cordierite, is translucent to transparent with a blue to bluish-violet colour.

-The colour of iolite is often compared to sapphire but has more of a purple tint.
+The colour of iolite is often compared to sapphire , but usually has more of a purple tint.

 One of its most notable characteristics is pleochroism.
 Pleochroism is an optical phenomenon that enables a rock, mineral or gemstone to exhibit different colours when viewed from different angles.

-Iolite was once known as dichroite, which means two-coloured rock.
+Iolite was once known as dichroite, meaning "two-coloured rock."

-Although many gemstones are pleochroic, most have such minimal colour change that it's almost unnoticeable.
-Cordierite and tanzanite both exhibit pleochroism with colour change that's often very easy to see.
+Although many gemstones are pleochroic, most show so little colour change that it's almost unnoticeable.
+Cordierite and tanzanite both exhibit pleochroism with colour changes that are often easy to see.

-Depending on the stone's colour, the type of light, and the angle from which it's being viewed, iolite can look violet, blue, bluish-grey, green, yellow or even colourless.
+Depending on the gemstone’s colour, the type of light, and the angle from which it’s viewed, iolite can look violet, blue, bluish-grey, green, yellow, or even colourless.

 The finest-grade gemstones can easily be mistaken for blue sapphire or tanzanite.
-Iolite however is more readily available, so it's far more affordable.
+However, iolite is more readily available, making it far more affordable.

-Iolite has never been widely marketed and hence remains relatively unknown.
+Iolite has never been widely marketed and therefore remains relatively unknown.
 This may well be because of its tendency to break.
 Although it grades 7 to 7.5 on the Mohs scale of mineral hardness, which makes it quite hard, it's not particularly tough.
-Hardness and toughness in rocks and minerals is not the same.
+Hardness and toughness in rocks and minerals are not the same.

 Hardness refers to the ability of one mineral to scratch another, while toughness, also known as tenacity, refers to a mineral's resistance to cracking, chipping, pressure or breaking.